Viking’s Danube Waltz (6): Passau

 St. Stefan’s Cathedral has one of the largest organs in the world and the recital there is tremendous.
 Viking crew members tell us they like Passau best of all the stops and you can see why.
 It’s laid back, picturesque and not inundated with tourists.
 It doesn’t seem to be trying so hard.

-Temperatures were still steaming as our Viking guide led us around the sights: just wonderful architecture, and we don’t think the churches have one square inch of display place left.
-We bought local cheeses, strawberries and crusty bread in the open air market and brought them back to the ship to eat in air-conditioned comfort.
-The ship provided lots good Austrian reds and German whites, and local beer on tap.
+Temperatures were still steaming as our Viking guide led us around the sights.
+Passau offers wonderful architecture.
+We don’t think the churches have one square inch of display place left.
+We bought local cheeses, strawberries and crusty bread in the open air market.
+We brought them back to the ship to eat in air-conditioned comfort.
+The ship provided fine Austrian reds and German whites, and local beer on tap.
 I am afraid we pigged out: a perfect combination of local cheese and produce and the ship’s ample beverage lists.

 After all that heat, we were looking forward to rainy 60s the next few days in Prague, an “optional extra” to the Danube Waltz Tour, which ends here.
 The coach ride is four hours, tomorrow morning, through the historic Sudetenland, the area Hitler claimed and won at Munich, which then had an ethnic German minority.
 Since the war it’s been all Czech.
 They had their revanche after all.